 The course differs from the traditional academic approaches to this subject and address politics in its various dimensions - local, national, international, economic, social, and civic - but without losing touch with the reality of the contemporary world.
 This practical approach helps to highlight the “multi-professional” and innovative dimension of the training offered to students.
 It is unusual in offering a programme of study that is both specialised and can be tailored to your interests, as well as using a range of innovative teaching formats.

-The Master’s degree in Political Science is a cycle of training and specialisation aimed at the acquisition of analytical and research skills specific to the wide variety of professions that are connected with politics.
-The student can specialise in the areas of globalisation, professions in politics, or international policy and history.
+The Master’s degree in Political Science is a cycle of training and specialisation aimed at the acquisition of analytical and research skills specific to a very wide variety of professional sectors.
+You can specialise in the areas of globalisation, professions in politics, or international policy and history.

-The study plan of the Master of Arts in Political Science degree consists of four parts: the common trunk, the specific orientations, an optional module, and the Master's thesis.
+The study plan of the Master of Arts in Political Science degree consists of three parts: the common trunk, the specific orientations, and the Master's thesis.
 Three specific orientations are offered :